Jeffreytsai1004/MetaBox/Scripts/Animation/studiolibrary/src/mutils/readme.md

-# 欢迎使用 mutils！
+# Welcome to mutils!

-`mutils` 是一个 Python 包，包含许多用于管理 Maya 中的姿势和动画的 Maya 实用函数。
+`mutils` is a python package containing many Maya utility functions for managing poses and animations in Maya.

 * www.studiolibrary.com